Mosquito-borne disease surveillance: Technical notes: Vector-borne disease surveillance in Canada

 - The number of dead wild birds positive for WNV in a given year is based on the date the specimen was received by the CWHC, which may not be the date the bird died or was found.

-California serogroup viruses: Data definitions and data notes
+California serogroup viruses: Data definitions and notes

 Human data definitions